 USM offers various transcript distinctions for Upper School students to focus their studies on an area of interest to them.
 Through core courses, electives, and independent study opportunities, students work toward earning a transcript distinction throughout their Upper School experience.

 University School of Milwaukee is committed to helping students develop a true sense of global citizenship, one of the core tenets of 21st century learning.
 The centerpiece of global learning is our Global Scholars program.
 Embedded in the curriculum, this program requires that students develop foreign language proficiency, the research and writing skills necessary for global understanding, and a deeper appreciation of world religions, environmental issues, digital technologies, history and economics, and world literary traditions.
 Moving beyond the classroom, USM students have the opportunity to host students from foreign countries and to take study trips to these countries.
 Additionally, our service requirements have included work with Milwaukee's global refugee community, water projects in Ugandan communities, and service abroad.
 Students get a taste of global experiences at our weekly Global Scholar' meetings through presentations from global business, academic and education leaders, and from visits from global authors and activists.
 Lastly, students participate in a crisis simulation in January that forces them to grapple with authentic global problems and real-world issues through role playing and research.
+Students are invited to complete the formal application by the beginning of their junior year.

 University School of Milwaukee's Kramlich Innovation Distinction is designed to provide students the opportunity to think creatively, explore topics deeply, and develop solutions to ambiguous, complex, real-world problems.
 Students will communicate and collaborate with mentors in and outside the classroom to get authentic feedback using an iterative process to reach solutions, and quite possibly struggle to attain them.
 As innovators, students will develop the following attributes, skills, and competencies: